studickie/pwa-photo-booth/README.md

 # photo-booth
-Uses WebRTC to access a user's camera and microphone to capture an image or video
+Uses WebRTC to capture an image or video